Are Lab-Grown Diamonds The Gemstone Of The Future?

 For more than 50 years, diamonds have been the ultimate symbol of love and the go-to gemstone for engagement rings.
 From songs proclaiming them “a girl’s best friend” to ad campaigns highlighting their eternal power, diamonds are firmly embedded in our culture.
 But as the lab-grown diamond industry continues to rise in popularity and produce cheaper and more sustainable alternatives to mined diamonds, is the gemstone really forever?

 First things first: What is a lab-grown diamond?
-“A lab-grown diamond is optically, chemically, and physically identical to a natural diamond,” explains Melissa Cirvillaro, chief marketing officer of Lightbox, a subsidiary of De Beers Group that creates lab-grown diamonds, via email.
+“A lab-grown diamond is optically, chemically, and physically identical to a natural diamond,” explains Melissa Crivillaro, chief marketing officer of Lightbox, a subsidiary of De Beers Group that creates lab-grown diamonds, via email.
 “It is grown in a laboratory over a period of weeks rather than mined from the earth.”
 The process involves a diamond seed — a thin wafer of existing gemstone — as well as raw carbon and energy, which are then put under conditions that mimic the natural environment where a traditional diamond flourishes.
 Over the past few years, it's becoming a popular choice among consumers.

 Advertisement

 According to Vogue Business, six to seven million carats of lab-grown diamonds were produced in 2020.
-While mined diamond production still outpaces the lab-grown industry — in comparison, over 110 million carats of diamonds were mined in 2020 — this sector is growing: According to Aether, a lab-grown diamond jewelry brand, the market has grown from 1% to 5% in the past three years alone.
+While mined diamond production still outpaces the lab-grown industry — in comparison, over 110 million carats of diamonds were mined in 2020 — this sector is growing: According to Aether, a lab-grown diamond jewelry brand, the market made up 7.5% of the diamond industry in 2021, an increase from 3% in 2018.
 Since then, not only have new lab-grown brands launched, but heritage and mainstream brands like De Beers Group and Pandora have adopted lab-grown options into their offering as well.

 Why are people foregoing diamonds?